-This vanilla pound cake is especially delicious (and patriotic!) topped with some fresh, homemade whipped cream and berries!
+This gluten free pound cake is especially delicious (and patriotic!) topped with some fresh, homemade whipped cream and berries!
 The classic vanilla flavor is completely irresistible.
 Plus, this pound cake is made without eggs!

 For my friends and readers here in the States, this cake was made with 4th of July in mind.
 I always love this special long weekend, because everything about it just feels like summer -- the BBQs, the fireworks, hanging with family and friends.

-So I wanted to share this vanilla pound cake recipe because, when topped with homemade whipped cream and some fresh strawberries and blueberries, it's such a great dessert to take to a 4th of July cookout.
+So I wanted to share this gluten free pound cake recipe because, when topped with homemade whipped cream and some fresh strawberries and blueberries, it's such a great dessert to take to a 4th of July cookout.

 First things first: did you know why pound cake is called pound cake?
 Because it calls for a POUND of each of its main ingredients -- butter, flour, sugar, and eggs.
 Crazy, right?!

 My recipe does not actually call for a pound of butter (or flour or sugar) because that just seemed like... a lot.
 And it definitely doesn't call for a pound of eggs because, like all of my recipes, it's an eggless take on a classic.

 If you've never had pound cake, then you definitely need to try this recipe (and also my chocolate chip pound cake).
 It's a dense and buttery eggless pound cake with just the perfect amount of vanilla flavor.
 And the whole process couldn't be easier.